ryanmorr/isotope/README.md

 counter.value(); //=> {count: 0}
 ```

-Create a derived store that is based on the value of one or more other stores:
+Create a reactive store that is based on the value of one or more other stores:

 ``` javascript
 import { store, derived } from '@ryanmorr/isotope';